 - a.
 Erosion is the loss of land by stream, ocean, wind, or other hydraulic action and includes streambank erosion, channel scour, and gullying (Geologic Hazards Inventory of the Oregon Coastal Zone, p.
-15). - b.
-Causes of erosion include rapid precipitation, lack of vegetation, steep to moderate and sometimes gentle slopes, low infiltration rates, and erodibility of bedrock or soil.
+15). - Causes of erosion include rapid precipitation, lack of vegetation, steep to moderate and sometimes gentle slopes, low infiltration rates, and erodibility of bedrock or soil.
 Because land use can affect slope, vegetative cover, infiltration rate, and degree of consolidation, it is a primary factor in gullying in areas of development (Geologic Hazards Inventory of the Oregon Coast, p.
 15). - c.
 The impacts of erosion may include the undercutting of structures of all sizes, the interruption of linear developments such as highways, railroads, and pipelines, the loss of topsoil in forestry and agricultural areas, increased sediment load, degradation of water quality, and the destruction of spawning grounds (Geologic Hazards Inventory of the Oregon coast, p.
 15). - d.
 Slopes in excess of 15% are highly susceptible to erosion.

 - a.
 Prevention or remedial action shall include any or all of the following: - 1.
 Maintenance of existing vegetation in critical areas; - 2.
-Rapid revegetation of exposed areas following construction; - 3.
-The stabilization of shorelines and stream banks with vegetation and/or riprap; - 4.
+Rapid revegetation of exposed areas following construction; - The stabilization of shorelines and stream banks with vegetation and/or riprap; - 4.
 Maintenance of riparian buffer strips;

 - 5. Structural accommodation of increased runoff in areas of development; - 6.
-Seasonal restriction of construction in critical areas; - 7.
-Set-back requirements for construction or structures near slope edge, stream banks, etc.; and, - 8.
-Any other measures deemed appropriate to deal with site specific problems. - b.
-Development on slopes of 15% or greater shall require the submission of topography and other information to show that no significant detrimental effects will occur. - 2.5 Flooding
+Seasonal restriction of construction in critical areas; - Set-back requirements for construction or structures near slope edge, stream banks, etc.; and, - 8.
+Any other measures deemed appropriate to deal with site specific problems.

+2.5 Flooding